 When an employee is choosing between a larger company that offers a comprehensive health plan and a smaller company that can't compete, the choice is simple.
 The employee will choose the job with the larger company, and the smaller business will miss out.

-Small and medium-sized businesses can offer better health plans to their employees with the help of a Professional Employer Organization, or PEO.
+Small and medium-sized businesses can offer better health plans to their employees through a Professional Employer Organization, or PEO.
 This professional third-party organization handles all of your HR needs, including workers' compensation, payroll, benefits, and compliance.
 When you are outsourcing your HR to a PEO, you have access to all of the PEO's resources, connections, and buying power.
 This relationship gives your business a better package for a lower price, making your company more competitive in the job marketplace.

 PEOs are increasing in popularity among businesses as a simple solution to help you recruit and retain the top employees.
 In addition to helping you secure better health insurance benefits, a PEO will also streamline your HR tasks, making them more efficient and effective.
 A PEO can save you money, give you peace of mind, and free up your time to focus on more important activities.
 Make sure your health plan is helping your recruitment and retention, not hurting it.